Orphan pages (or posts) are webpages that have no internal links pointing to them. In other words, no other pages on your site link to them.

 - SEO score filter

-3.1 Search Bar
+2.1 Search Bar

 If you have a specific post (or posts containing a specific keyword) that you want to identify, enter the keyword into the search bar.
-Once done, the report will only display posts containing these keywords in their title.
+Once done, the report will only display posts containing these keywords in their post title.

-3.2 Post Type Dropdown
+2.2 Post Type Dropdown

 The options here will vary depending on the content on your site.
 Select the ones to review.
 (You can select multiple options.)
 Leave this field blank to review all post types.